 Maryland Department of Natural Resources Proposed Off-Road Vehicle Trail System Expansion

-The Maryland Department of Natural Resources (DNR) is proposing to expand its off-road vehicle (ORV) trail system.
-Three new ORV Trails are being considered: (1) one ORV Trail in Garrett County on the Savage River State Forest, in the general vicinity of St. John’s Rock-Red Dog Road, (2) two ORV Trails in Washington County, on DNR managed lands on Sideling Hill north and south.
+In 2013, after a lengthy review process, the Maryland Department of Natural Resources (DNR) proposed to expand its off-road vehicle (ORV) trail system.
+After an internal analysis, three new ORV Trails were being considered for possible expansion of the trail system: (1) one ORV Trail in Garrett County on the Savage River State Forest, in the general vicinity of St. John’s Rock-Red Dog Road, (2) two ORV Trails in Washington County, on DNR managed lands on Sideling Hill north and south.

-In accordance with Maryland COMAR 08.01.03.10, ORV Trail Designation Procedure and Criteria, The Department of Natural Resources (DNR) will be holding a public meeting on September 4, 2013 at the New Germany State Park Lake House from 7:00-9:00 p.m. to discuss the management and designation of these new ORV trails.
-This meeting is a preliminary review to gather public input prior to final designation.
+In accordance with Maryland COMAR 08.01.03.10, ORV Trail Designation Procedure and Criteria, The Department of Natural Resources (DNR) held a public meeting on September 4, 2013 at the New Germany State Park Lake House to discuss the management and designation of these new ORV trails.
+This meeting was a preliminary review to gather public input prior to final designation.

 The Maryland Department of Natural Resources is responsible for the management of approximately 450,000 acres of public land distributed throughout the State.
 These lands have traditionally been used for a wide array of recreational activities including hiking, camping, fishing, hunting, boating and nature appreciation.
 However, in recent times, the Department has seen an increasing demand for diversified activities such as geocache, mountain biking and off road vehicle (ORV) trails.
 Of particular interest is the request for designated ORV trails.
 In the mid-1980s a number of ORV trails were developed within the western region’s State Forests.
 Three trails were particularly popular with the general public and experienced an ever-increasing demand.
 Unfortunately, some of these trails were located in environmentally sensitive areas and had to be closed in 2011.
 The Green Ridge State Forest ORV trail, Chandler trail and Poplar Lick trail included approximately 36 miles of ORV trail and remain closed today.
 As a result, the Department undertook a comprehensive review of its various landholdings to assess the probability of developing other sustainable areas for ORV trail development.